When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Gravel bikes are incredibly popular at the moment and it was only a matter of time before ‘direct to consumer’ brand Vitus entered the fray.
-Their popular Substance model has been a great seller for a few years now, and for the 2021 season they have just released two e-assist versions – the Vitus E Substance electric gravel bike available in an aluminium or carbon frame.
-At a first glance they both look to be competitively priced.
+Gravel bikes are incredibly popular at the moment and it was only a matter of time before the ‘direct to consumer brand Vitus entered the fray.
+Their popular Substance model has been a great seller for a few years now, and for the 2021 season, they have just released two e-assist versions – the Vitus E Substance electric gravel bike available in an aluminium or carbon frame.
+At a first glance, they both look to be competitively priced.
 Read my full review below for more information.

 Images courtesy of Chain Reaction Cycles

 Vitus is a French bicycle brand with a long and proud history.
 In recent years they were acquired by the CRC / Wiggle group and are now sold exclusively through their websites.
 Vitus only entered the e-bike market a couple of years ago, but they have quickly established themselves as a brand that produces quality, well-designed e-bikes at very reasonable prices.

-I myself own a Vitus Mach E hybrid bike and it’s transformed my cycling, enabling me to ride greater distances more regularly.
+I own a Vitus Mach E hybrid bike and it’s transformed my cycling, enabling me to ride greater distances more regularly.
 I only ever use the lowest power setting to take the sting out of the relentless steep hills in my area, and still find I get a really good workout.